marcopchen/Gravity/resources.md

 <div class="resources">
   <p>
-    Below are books, blogs, podcasts, products, sites, and apps that have helped me on my journey.
+    Below are various items that have helped me on my journey.
 Please feel free to contact me for help with anything or more info.
 The links may benefit me, so I really appreciate using them if you are actually interested.
 Thank you for the support!
   </p>
   <br>
-  <h4>Books</h4>
+  <h4>Book</h4>
     <ul>
     <li>
       <a target="_blank" href="https://www.amazon.com/gp/product/1533667926/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=1533667926&linkCode=as2&tag=marcopchen-20&linkId=340fffe0b2ae0374d3a8c7e5d4a4495e">The Simple Path to Wealth</a><img src="//ir-na.amazon-adsystem.com/e/ir?t=marcopchen-20&l=am2&o=1&a=1533667926" width="1" height="1" border="0" alt="" style="border:none !important; margin:0px !important;" />